mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 ## Topology considerations {#topology_considerations}

+The DHCPv4 {{RFC2131}} and DHCPv6 {{RFC3315}} protocol specifications
+describe how addresses can be allocated to clients based on network topology information provided by the DHCP relay infrastructure.
+Address allocation decisions are integral to the allocation of addresses and prefixes in DHCP.
+The argument is described in details in {{RFC7969}}, here we want to guarantee that 4o6RA doesn't break any legacy capability when related to the use of topology.

 The scenario depicted in {{architecture_overview_fig1}} preserves the topology information as the DHCPv6 Relay Agent has the knowledge of the interface where the encapsulated DHCP request comes from.